Prime Minister Binyamin Netanyahu and 30 other ministers and deputy ministers

 organizations for the same flight.

-case, Netanyahu attended a 2006 fundraising event in the US for the Ashdod
+attended a fund-raising event in the US in 2006 for the Ashdod Medical Center,

-Medical Center, billing it $8,237 for the flights.
-He allegedly billed the
+billing it $8,237 for the flights.
+He also allegedly billed the Jewish Heritage

-Jewish Heritage Foundation the same amount for flights he took on the same
+Foundation the same amount for flights taken on the same dates.

-The final report is expected to come out in a few
+report is expected to be released in a few months.